 Our overall risk strategy represents the framework for risk limitation.
-A deciding factor for risk limits is the bank's underlying risk-bearing capacity.
+A deciding factor for risk limits is the Bank's underlying risk-bearing capacity.
 The overall risk shall at no time exceed the risk-bearing capacity.

-The assumptions underlying the risk-bearing capacity approach, plus the concrete procedure for creating and monitoring the aggregate risk cover, plus the general management of internal capital, are all described in the Annual Report.1)
+The assumptions underlying the risk-bearing capacity approach, plus the concrete procedure for creating and monitoring the aggregate risk cover, plus the general management of internal capital, are all described in the Annual Report1).

-&lt;sup>1) Aareal Bank Group 2012 Annual Report: chapter "Risk-bearing capacity and risk limits" in the Risk Report of the Group Management Report.
+1) Aareal Bank Group 2013 Annual Report: chapter "Risk-bearing capacity and risk limits" in the Risk Report of the Group Management Report.